Dondo890/React-Calculator/README.md

-##Contents
+## Contents
-This is a sample react calculator project
+This is a sample calculator created with React.js